 Conductor & Director: Shifra Cooper

 Resident Choreographer: Anmikiique Couchie (thanks to the Metcalf Foundation Performing Arts Internship Program)

 Vocal Coach: Natalie Fasheh

 Outreach & Wellness Coordinators: Catherine Moeller, Rakefet Arieli

 Guest Composers: Andrew Balfour, Christina Volpini, Robert Fleitz

 ASL Interpreter: Latasha Lennox

-Shifra Cooper is the founding conductor of The Gather Round Singers.
+Shifra Cooper is the founding conductor and director of The Gather Round Singers.
 She has ten years experience working as a community-engaged artist and choir conductor.
 She has worked on community arts projects in Toronto and across Canada, including with MABELLEarts, Jumblies, Vancouver Moving Theatre, Spence Neighbourhood Association, Making Room Community Arts, and The United Jewish People’s Order.
-Shifra has received a nomination for the Leslie Bell Prize for Choral Conducting (2016), and a Metcalf Performing Arts Internship (2017).
-She is currently pursuing a Masters of Teaching at OISE (University of Toronto) in 2020, and now works as a supply teacher for the Toronto District School Board.
+Shifra has received a nomination for the Leslie Bell Prize for Choral Conducting (2016), a Metcalf Performing Arts Internship (2017), completed a Masters of Teaching at OISE (University of Toronto) in 2020, and now works as a supply teacher for the Toronto District School Board.